Olian04/Turing.js/README.md

-# EventFuck
+# Turing.js
-EventFuck is a Brain-Fuck-Styled-Event-Driven-Language-Design-API
+Turing.js is an Event-Driven-Language-Design-API based on the definition of a turing machine.

 ## Goal API